angelm83a/AllyBankAPIExample/README.md

 # Ally Invest
 Ally Invest API uses similar functionality that I found in some Twitter API example applications.
 So, I found it very helpful to use them and implement tthem for Ally Invest API.
 The bank provide examples in other languages such as Java, Node.js, PHP, R, and Ruby, but no C#.
 Here you have a simple one.
 All you need is to customize your own C# application.

+# Disclaimer
+This is software is not related to the bank, however, it has been developed based on their requirements placed in its website.
+It is provided as-is for academic and learning purposes.

 # Documentation
   - https://www.ally.com/api/invest/documentation/accounts-get/
   - https://www.ally.com/api/invest/documentation/accounts-id-get/